napassorn29/FRA501_exam1_6435_6449/README.md

 # FRA501_exam1_6435_6449
-turtlesim_plus_control ใช้สำหรับการสอบวิชา FRA501 : Robotics DevOps เพื่อศึกษาการทำงานของระบบ ROS2 ในหัวข้อ Node, Publisher, Subscriber, Service, Parameter และนำความรู้มาประยุกต์ใช้ โดยมีหัวข้อที่เกี่ยวข้อคือ
+ This package is associated to FRA501 : Robotics DevOps class in FIBO, KMUTT for the reason to study about developing system by using ROS2.
+The relevant topics are include:
 - Publisher/Subscriber
 - Service/Client
 - Custom interface